Airren/airren.github.io/content/sdewan/clusternetreport .md

 ![image-20221017113339395](clusternet/image-20221017113339395.png)

 > But, while I on the Parent Cluster pod, try to call the service, it doesn't work.
-I still try to figure out it.
+I am trying to figure out this.
+>
+> I manually add routes on the parent-cluster host, which is to the child's pod CIDR via the child host.